Please screenshot this page and send it to info@mim-essay.com

 Multiple Choice (Select either one or multiple answers) Select one or more correct answers from provided options.

-Select in-passage Select a sentence in the passage that fulfills the question's description.
+Select in-passage Click on the sentence in the passage that matches what the question is asking.

 2. Text Completion